cylerc/JASR_AH/README.md

 Results described in:

-Conrad, C., Jones, E.L., Newsome, S.D. and Schwartz, D.W. (in preparation).
-Egg Use and Turkey Husbandry at Arroyo Hondo Pueblo (LA 12), New Mexico.
+Conrad, C., Jones, E.L., Newsome, S.D. and Schwartz, D.W. (in review).
+Eggshells, Bone Isotopes and Turkey Husbandry at Arroyo Hondo Pueblo.
 Journal of Archaeoloical Science: Reports.

-NOTES All data required to perform the analyses can be found at XXXX (Conrad in preparation).
+NOTES All data required to perform the analyses can be found in (Conrad et al. XXXX).
 The script was run using R version 3.1.1 on Mac OS X 10.8.5

-Reference: Conrad, C. 2015.
+Reference: Conrad, C., Jones, E.L., Newsome, S.D. and Schwartz, D.W.
 XXXX

 License: